Wellbeing can be affected by all manner of different things, for example: diet and lifestyle, workplace pressures and personal relationships.

 The BBC has compiled an A-Z guide of more than seventy different activities complete with helpful tips and links.
 For further inspiration, see the BBC Sport Get Inspired website.

-This fact sheet was last reviewed on 14 September 2021.
+This page was last reviewed on 14 September 2021.